Neutrino mass and leptogenesis in the non-SUSY modular $A^\prime_5$ inverse seesaw model: Lepton masses and mixing

 For NO, the minimum of the $\chi^2$ function is found to be $\chi^2_{\text{min}} = 0.3758$, indicating an agreement with the experimental data.
 The best-fit values of the model's input parameters and the corresponding physical observables are {\allowdisplaybreaks

-}Here, $m_{\beta}$ denotes the effective electron neutrino mass accessible in kinematic experiments such as KATRIN, which currently provides an upper limit of $m_{\beta} < 0.45$ eV at $90\%$ confidence level~\cite{Katrin:2024tvg}.
+} Here, $m_{\beta}$ denotes the effective electron neutrino mass accessible in kinematic experiments such as KATRIN, which currently provides an upper limit of $m_{\beta} < 0.45$ eV at $90\%$ confidence level (C.L.)~\cite{Katrin:2024tvg}.
 The quantity $m_{\beta\beta}$ represents the effective Majorana neutrino mass that contributes to neutrinoless double-beta decay ($0\nu\beta\beta$); the KamLAND-Zen experiment reports a range of $m_{\beta\beta} < 0.028$–$0.122$ eV depending on the results from calculation of the nuclear matrix element~\cite{KamLAND-Zen:2024eml}.
-Moreover, cosmological observations from the Planck Collaboration impose an upper bound on the sum of neutrino masses, $\sum m_i < 0.12$ eV at $95\%$ confidence level~\cite{Planck:2018vyg}.
+Moreover, cosmological observations from the Planck Collaboration impose an upper bound on the sum of neutrino masses, $\sum m_i < 0.12$ eV at $95\%$ confidence level~\cite{Vagnozzi:2017ovm,Planck:2018vyg}.
 All predictions at the best-fit point comfortably satisfy these experimental constraints.
+The combination of DESI baryon acoustic oscillation (BAO) measurements with CMB data from the Planck satellite and the Atacama Cosmology Telescope set a particularly tight limit on the sum of neutrino masses, $\sum m_\nu < 0.072$ eV at 95\% C.L. within the $\Lambda$CDM framework~\cite{DESI:2024mwx}, which lies below our best-fit values.
+Nonetheless, for some models, such as model B (NO) and model C (NO), the predicted values also fall below this most stringent limit.
+However, this bound is model dependent.
+In extended cosmologies, such as the dynamical dark energy model $w_0w_a$CDM, the limit relaxes to approximately $0.177$ eV~\cite{Chebat:2025kes}, well above our predictions.

-Figure~\ref{fig:m1no} presents the results of the parameter scan for Model A in the NO scenario, illustrating the correlations among various physical quantities and the modulus field $\tau$.
-Panel (a) shows the allowed region of $\langle \tau \rangle$ in the complex plane.
+Figure~\ref{fig:m1no} presents the results of the parameter scan for model A in the NO scenario, illustrating the correlations among various physical quantities and the modulus field $\tau$.
+Figure~\ref{fig:m1no}(a) shows the allowed region of $\langle \tau \rangle$ in the complex plane.
 The imaginary part $\mathrm{Im}(\tau)$ is preferentially large, concentrated around $1.87$–$1.96$, while the real part $\mathrm{Re}(\tau)$ remains close to zero, typically below $0.03$.
 This indicates that the model favors modulus values within the fundamental domain but away from the boundary where CP would be preserved.